Fleksy

 Fleksy is a third-party, proprietary virtual keyboard app for Android and iOS devices.
 It attempts to improve traditional typing speed and accuracy through enhanced auto-correction and gesture controls.
 Fleksy uses error-correcting algorithms that analyze the region where the user touches the keyboard and feeds this through a language model, which calculates and identifies the intended word.
 Swiping gestures are used to control common functions, such as space, delete, and word correction.

 Fleksy has introduced Fleksyapps, which are mini-programs and Fleksynext, its Smart Assistant that utilizes artificial intelligence capable of understanding intent, sentiment and context while typing.

+In addition, Fleksy has released various Software Development Kits, including their Virtual Keyboard SDK and Predictive Text SDK, and In-App Keyboard SDK.
+This is in line with the app's stated mission to "democratize access to language input technologies."

 History

 Fleksy was developed by Fleksy Inc., a company founded in 2011.
 It was originally developed for the blind and visually impaired to enable typing through muscle memory.

 In July 2012, Fleksy became commercially available on the iPhone as a download from Apple's iOS App Store.
 On June 15, 2016, the company moved on to Pinterest.

-In July 2017, Thingthing Ltd., a competing keyboard company, acquired Fleksy and resumed its development.
-In 2018, the Fleksy keyboard was acquired by Thingthing Ltd., and given an upgrade.
+As of 2018, Fleksy was acquired by Spain-based digital marketing company ThingThing Ltd.

-In summer of 2018, Fleksy opened a seed crowdfunding campaign on Crowdcube.
-In October 2018, Fleksy partnered with Palm and was preinstalled as the default keyboard on all Palm devices.
+In the summer of 2018, Fleksy opened a seed crowdfunding campaign on Crowdcube.
+Later, in October of the same year, Fleksy partnered with Palm and was preinstalled as the default keyboard on all Palm devices.

-In 2019, Fleksy introduced Fleksyapps "mini app programs."
-Afterwards, Fleksy releases its smart assistant, Fleksynext.
-In October, Fleksy was forced to raise the rating of its keyboard app to PEGI 12 rating on Google Play compared to PEGI 3 carried by Gboard, Google's own app.
-This rating was restored after the company contacted the International Age Rating Coalition.
+Fleksy introduced Fleksyapps "mini app programs" in early 2019.
+Two months later, Fleksy released its smart assistant, Fleksynext.
+In October 2019, Fleksy's PEGI rating was changed to PEGI12 on Google Play.
+The app's PEGI 3 rating was later restored after the company contacted the International Age Rating Coalition.

-In 2019, Fleksy became the first keyboard used for Active Digital Phenotyping in the Healthcare space.

-In May 2020, Fleksy pivots towards became a B2B technology provider, launching its Software Development Kit (SDK) called "Fleksy for Business" and taking on clients in Healthcare, CyberSafety, Advertising, and Banking Payments.
+In 2019, Fleksy became the first keyboard used for Passive Digital Phenotyping in the Healthcare space.
+The next year, Fleksy would pivot business towards a B2B model, launching its Software Development Kit (SDK) and taking on clients in Healthcare, Productivity, Generative AI, Augmented Reality, Advertising, Banking and many more.

-In February 2021, Fleksy expanded it's SDK clientele to the Gaming industry.
-In October 2021, Fleksy announced it has raised a Series A from Inveready to support the growth of the Fleksy keyboard SDK, helping clients in various industries leverage its input method technologies.
+In October 2021, Fleksy announced it had raised a Series A from Inveready, and, in August 2022, the company launched its Developer Platform and Integration Documentation.

+As of February 2024, the company has begun to expand into Field Mobility (Logistics) and Cybersecurity, following a grant from Innovate UK to Combat Financial Fraud on Mobile.